Otto Robert Frisch: Manhattan Project

 In 1944 at Los Alamos, one of Frisch's tasks as the leader of the Critical Assemblies group was to accurately determine the exact amount of enriched uranium which would be required to create the critical mass, the mass of uranium which would sustain a nuclear chain reaction.
 He did this by stacking several dozen 3 cm bars of enriched uranium hydride at a time and measuring rising neutron activity as the critical mass was approached.
 The hydrogen in the metal bars increased the time that the reaction required to accelerate.
 One day Frisch almost caused a runaway reaction by leaning over the stack, which he termed the "Lady Godiva assembly".
 His body reflected neutrons back into the stack.
 Out of the corner of his eye he saw that the red lamps that flickered intermittently when neutrons were being emitted, were 'glowing continuously'.
 Realizing what was happening, Frisch quickly scattered the bars with his hand.
 Later he calculated that the radiation dose was "quite harmless" but that if he "had hesitated for another two seconds before removing the material ... the dose would have been fatal".
 "In two seconds he received, by the generous standards of the time, a full day's permissible dose of neutron radiation."
 In this way his experiments determined the exact masses of uranium required to fire the Little Boy bomb over Hiroshima.

 He also designed the "dragon's tail" or "guillotine" experiment in which a uranium slug was dropped through a hole in larger fixed mass of uranium, reaching just above critical mass (0.1%) for a fraction of a second.
 At the meeting to approve the experiment, Richard Feynman, commenting on the transient danger involved, said it was "just like tickling the tail of a sleeping dragon."
 In the period of about 3 milliseconds, the temperature rose at a rate of 2000 °C per sec and over 1015 excess neutrons were emitted.

 Return to England

 In 1946 he returned to England to take up the post of head of the nuclear physics division of the Atomic Energy Research Establishment at Harwell, though he also spent much of the next thirty years teaching at Cambridge where he was Jacksonian Professor of Natural Philosophy and a fellow of Trinity College.

 Before he retired he designed a device, SWEEPNIK, that used a laser and computer to measure tracks in bubble chambers.
-Seeing that this had wider applications, he helped found a company, Laser-Scan Limited, now known as 1Spatial, to exploit the idea.
+Seeing that this had wider applications, he helped found a company, Laser-Scan Limited, now known as Laser-Scan Engineering Ltd., to exploit the idea.